factorhouse/kpow/secure-config/README.md

 This guide demonstrates how to [encrypt](#aes-encrypted-variables) or [obfuscate](#obf-encoded-variables) Kpow configuration to avoid sensitive variables in plaintext.

-AES and PBKDF2 support is provided by [kpow-secure](https://github.com/operatr-io/kpow-secure), an open-source library that you can utilize to secure any Apache Kafka client config.
+AES and PBKDF2 support is provided by [kpow-secure](https://github.com/operatr-io/kpow-secure), an open-source library that can be utilized to secure any Apache Kafka client config.

 ## Contents